nalivayev/hump-yard/examples/README.md

 **Contains examples of:**
 - Monitoring with recursive file search
 - File extension filtering
-- Built-in plugin usage (rename, exif)
+- Built-in plugin usage (rename)
 - Passing parameters to plugins

 ## Built-in Plugin Templates

-Hump Yard comes with two plugin templates that serve as starting points:
+Folder Monitor comes with a plugin template that serves as a starting point:

 ### rename
-Plugin template for file renaming operations.
+Plugin for file renaming operations.

-**Status:** Template (full implementation coming soon)

-### exif
-Plugin template for EXIF data extraction from images.

-**Status:** Template (full implementation coming soon)
+**Status:** Ready to use

-**Note:** These are starter templates.
-You can use them as a reference for creating your own plugins.
+**Note:** This is a starter template.
+You can use it as a reference for creating your own plugins.

 ## How to Use Examples